How To Do An Easy Thailand Border Run

-Step 5: Border Run from Chiang Mai: Crossing into Myanmar
+Step 5: Border Run from Chiang Mai: Border crossing into Myanmar

 Now that you’re officially stamped out of Thailand, you just need to do the border crossing into Myanmar.

-So continue walking through and out of the Thai-Myanmar border gate on the left side, and you’ll walk onto a bridge.
-Once you’re on the bridge, cross over the road onto the right side, (you should see an ‘In’ sign on the gate), so you can be stamped into Myanmar.
+So continue walking through and out of the Thailand – Myanmar border gate – staying on the left side – and you’ll walk onto a bridge.
+Once you’re on the bridge, cross over the road onto the right side, (you should see an ‘IN’ sign on the gate), so that you can be stamped into Myanmar.

-You’ll then walk through the official Myanmar border gate and the Myanmar Immigration office is on your right (you should be on the right side of the road by now).
+You’ll then walk through the official Myanmar border gate and the Myanmar Immigration office will be on your right (you should be walking on the right side of the road by now).

-There weren’t really any proper queues or obvious directions, so we just kept slowly walking and eventually an Immigration officer waved us into a small office.
+There weren’t really any proper queues or obvious directions, so we just kept walking and eventually an Immigration officer guided us into the small border office.

-Step 6: Border Run from Chiang Mai: Entering Myanmar at Tachileik
+Step 6: Border Run from Chiang Mai: Border crossing into Myanmar at Tachileik

 Then they ask you if you are staying in Myanmar or just shopping for a few hours.
 If you’re staying a night or more in Myanmar, just tell them how long you’re staying and where.
 If not and you intend to just cross the border and then re-enter Thailand, just say you’re shopping for a few hours.